veo-labs/openveo-plugin-generator/docs/tutorial.md

 You can now restart OpenVeo and navigate to **/library/books/1/read** to display the book of id **1**.

+---

+# BACK END PAGES

-# Create a back end page to display book information
+## Create a back end page to display book information

 Let's pretend we want to add a private page (back end page) to display information about a book.